 Upon completing the screen design, it's time to move the project to the next phase of the workflow - export project.
-There are two ways of exporting project.
-They are "Export as Eclipse Project" and "Export as MSVC Project".
+There are three ways of exporting project.
+They are "Export as Eclipse Project", "Export as MSVC Project" and "Export as Pico Project".
 This function is used to prepare all the necessary files for the MCU tool chain so that users can make further enhancements such as connecting sensors or external hardware to a full HMI solution.